leafo/sightreading.training/static/guides/lml.md

 If a `#` appears, then it and any text following will be ignored.
 You can use this to add notes to anyone reading the code (aka comments).

+## Tracks

+A single song can be comprised of multiple tracks.
+Tracks are identified by their number, starting from 0.
+The default track is track 0.
+The `t` command can be used to set what the active track is.
+All following notes will be written into the last set track.
+Note that changing the track does not change the position cursor, so in this example the notes will appear sequentially, not at the same time.

+    t0 g5
+    t1 a5

+A `{}` block will reset the track back to what it was after the closing `}` if a track has been set inside of the block.